 - Swiss chard

-See, you got plenty of options.
-Who said eating low carb is such a hassle!
+Who says eating low carb is a hassle?

-As someone who’s been on the keto diet for quite a while, I’m well familiar with the benefit of eating low carb dairy has on both fitness and health.
+As someone who’s been on the keto diet for quite a while, I’m very familiar with the benefits that eating low carb dairy has on both fitness and health.